 Digitisation involves a significant restructuring that affects all parts of society.
 In regard to public transport, it offers new information opportunities for passengers, operators and organisations that plan or order transport services.
 Increased access to data from e.g. sensors and ticketing systems, combined with new opportunities to process the information with elements of artificial intelligence and machine learning, create the conditions for energy efficiency, better resource utilisation and increased individualisation of public transport.
-Digitisation will facilitate the emergence of new demand-driven or shared mobility services and new business models for combined-service passengers that can compete with or complement today's public transport services.
-The introduction of autonomous vehicles can accelerate and reinforce the effects of such a trend.
-This development creates opportunities, but also challenges, for example, for personal privacy, for various individuals' access to a changed mobility landscape, for costs and for the ability to achieve climate targets and environmental goals.
+Digitisation will facilitate the emergence of new demand-driven or shared mobility services and new business models for combinedservice passengers that can compete with or complement today's public transport services.
+The introduction of autonomous and connected vehicles can accelerate and reinforce the effects of such a trend.
+Impacts on autonomous and connected vehicles can accelerate and amplify the effects of such a development.
+Changed behaviours as a result of increased opportunities for digital accessibility and digital services to avoid congestion and spread travel have become increasingly important.
+Digitalisation creates opportunities, but also challenges, for example, for personal privacy, for various individuals' access to a changed mobility landscape, for costs and for the ability to achieve climate targets and environmental goals.